lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

 meaning as for the return type of `Atomics.wait`.
 The promise is never rejected.

+(See "Performance and optimizations" below for a discussion of more interesting result values.)

 Agents can call `Atomics.wake` on some location corresponding to `i32a[index]` to wake any agent waiting with `Atomics.waitNonblocking`.
-The agent performing the wake does not need to know how that waiter is waiting with `waitNonblocking`.
+The agent performing the wake does not need to know how that waiter is waiting, whether with `wait` or with `waitNonblocking`.

 ## Informal semantics (aka notable facts)